yuriever/Yurie-Math/Kernel/Usage.md

 * `#!wl relationFeynman` - relationFeynman[x^a*y^b, x, s]: generate Feynman-Schwinger integral representation for combining the two power factors.
 Example: x^a*y^b -> mg*(x+s*y)^(a+b)*s^(-b-1)*INT[s].

-* `#!wl relationPowerPhase` - relationPowerPhase[base, expanded, expanded2, sign]: generate transformation rule for separating the power factor. base: specify the power base. expanded: specify the numerator factors to separate. expanded2: specify the denominator factors to separate and can be omitted. sign: specify the phase direction.
+* `#!wl relationPowerPhase` - relationPowerPhase[base, expanded, expanded2, sign]: generate transformation rule for separating the power factor.
+Def[base]: the power base.
+Def[expanded]: the numerator factors to separate.
+Def[expanded2]: the denominator factors to separate.
+This argument is optional.
+Def[sign]: the phase direction.
+Default[sign]: 1.

 <!-- SimplifyUnsafe.wl -->

 * `#!wl unsafePowerTogether` - unsafePowerTogether[expr]: try to combine power factors.
-May produce mathematically invalid result.
+Hint: may produce mathematically invalid result.

 * `#!wl unsafePowerApart` - unsafePowerApart[expr]: try to separate power factors.
-May produce mathematically invalid result.
+Hint: may produce mathematically invalid result.

 * `#!wl unsafePowerSimplify` - unsafePowerSimplify[expr]: try to simplify power factors.
-May produce mathematically invalid result.
+Hint: may produce mathematically invalid result.

 * `#!wl unsafeExprTogether` - unsafeExprTogether[expr]: try to combine power factors, logarithms, and absolute values.
-May produce mathematically invalid result.
+Hint: may produce mathematically invalid result.

 * `#!wl unsafeExprApart` - unsafeExprApart[expr]: try to separate power factors, logarithms, and absolute values.
-May produce mathematically invalid result.
+Hint: may produce mathematically invalid result.

 * `#!wl unsafeExprSimplify` - unsafeExprSimplify[expr]: try to simplify power factors, logarithms, and absolute values.
-May produce mathematically invalid result.
+Hint: may produce mathematically invalid result.

 <!-- Simplify.wl -->

-* `#!wl freeze` - freeze[pattern, operation, level][expr]: freeze subexpressions matching the pattern, then perform the operation and unfreeze. freeze[pattern->transform, operation, level][expr]: freeze subexpressions matching the pattern, then perform the operation and unfreeze.
+* `#!wl freeze` - freeze[pattern, operation, level][expr]: freeze subexpressions matching the pattern, then perform the operation and unfreeze. freeze[pattern->transform, operation, level][expr]: additionally perform the transform to the frozen subexpressions.
 Value[pattern->transform]: _->Positive, _->Negative, _->{_,_}.
 Default[operation]: Simplify.
 Default[level]: Infinity.

 * `#!wl freezeNegative` - freezeNegative[pattern, operation, level][expr]: variant of freeze with Negative as the default transformation.

 * `#!wl focus` - focus[pattern, operation, level][expr]: apply the operation to the arguments of functions with the specified heads.
-If level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
+Hint: if level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
 Default[operation]: Simplify.

 * `#!wl fracFocus` - fracFocus[operation, level][expr]: apply the operation to fractions (expressions containing negative powers).
-If level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
+Hint: if level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
 Default[operation]: Simplify.

 * `#!wl fracReduce` - fracReduce[operation, factor][expr]: multiply the factor to the numerator and denominator, then apply the operation separately to them.
 Default[operation]: Simplify.
 Default[factor]: 1.

 * `#!wl powerFocus` - powerFocus[operation, level][expr]: apply the operation to the base and exponent of power factors.
-If level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
+Hint: if level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
 Default[operation]: Simplify.

 * `#!wl powerBaseFocus` - powerBaseFocus[operation, level][expr]: apply the operation to the base of power factors only.
-If level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
+Hint: if level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
 Default[operation]: Simplify.

 * `#!wl powerExponentFocus` - powerExponentFocus[operation, level][expr]: apply the operation to the exponent of power factors only.
-If level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
+Hint: if level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
 Default[operation]: Simplify.

-* `#!wl powerSeparate` - powerSeparate[baseP][expr]: separate the product expression into power factors and non-power factors. baseP: specify the pattern of power bases to match.
+* `#!wl powerSeparate` - powerSeparate[baseP][expr]: separate the product expression into power factors and non-power factors.
+Def[baseP]: the pattern of power bases to match.

-* `#!wl powerBaseTogether` - powerBaseTogether[baseP, basePreservedP, baseExpandedP][expr]: take together the bases of power factors. baseP: specify the bases to combine. basePreservedP: specify the bases to preserve. baseExpandedP: specify the bases to expand manually.
-To skip baseP/basePreservedP, use All/None.
+* `#!wl powerBaseTogether` - powerBaseTogether[baseP, basePreservedP, baseExpandedP][expr]: take together the bases of power factors.
+Def[baseP]: the pattern of power bases to combine.
+Def[basePreservedP]: the pattern of power bases to preserve.
+Def[baseExpandedP]: the pattern of power bases to expand manually.
+Hint: to skip baseP/basePreservedP, use All/None.

-* `#!wl powerExpand` - powerExpand[baseP, basePreservedP, baseExpandedP][expr]: combine power bases using powerBaseTogether, then expand power factors, and finally simplify power exponents. baseP: specify the bases to combine. basePreservedP: specify the bases to preserve. baseExpandedP: specify the bases to expand manually.
-To skip baseP/basePreservedP, use All/None.
+* `#!wl powerExpand` - powerExpand[baseP, basePreservedP, baseExpandedP][expr]: combine power bases using powerBaseTogether, then expand power factors, and finally simplify power exponents.
+Def[baseP]: the pattern of power bases to combine.
+Def[basePreservedP]: the pattern of power bases to preserve.
+Def[baseExpandedP]: the pattern of power bases to expand manually.
+Hint: to skip baseP/basePreservedP, use All/None.

-* `#!wl powerExponentCollect` - powerExponentCollect[powers...][expr]: collect and combine power factors with common exponents.
-Default[]: try to collect all power factors.
+* `#!wl powerExponentCollect` - powerExponentCollect[exponent...][expr]: collect and combine power factors with common exponents.
+Hint: if no exponent is specified, try to collect all power factors.

-* `#!wl trigPhaseReduce` - trigPhaseReduce[vars..][expr]: reduce phase factors in trigonometric functions using periodicity. vars: specify the variables to consider for periodicity.
+* `#!wl trigPhaseReduce` - trigPhaseReduce[var..][expr]: reduce phase factors in trigonometric functions using periodicity.
+Def[var]: the variables to consider for periodicity.

 * `#!wl deltaReduce` - deltaReduce[expr]: reduce the Dirac delta function and its derivatives in the expression.